Colimits in 2-dimensional slices: Lax -adjoints and preservation of colimits

 The following theorem does not seem to appear in the literature. \end{rem}

-\begin{teor} Right semi-lax loose left $\F$-adjoints preserve all the universal oplax normal $2$-cocylinders for an $\F$-diagram which have tight $\lambda$-components \pteor{i.e.\ in some sense the ``loose part" of all the tight strict/oplax $\F$-colimits, even if the $\tau$-components do not jointly detect tightness}.
+\begin{teor} Right-semi-lax loose left $\F$-adjoints preserve all the universal marked oplax $2$-cocylinders for an $\F$-diagram which have tight $\lambda$-components \pteor{i.e.\ in some sense the ``loose part" of all the tight strict/oplax $\F$-colimits, even if the $\tau$-components do not jointly detect tightness}.

-Right semi-lax \pteor{tight} left $\F$-adjoints preserve all tight strict/oplax $\F$-colimits. \end{teor} \begin{proof} Let $(F,U,\eta,\eps,s,t)$ be a right semi-lax loose $\F$-adjunction between $\F$-categories $\S$ and $\E$.
+Right-semi-lax \pteor{tight} left $\F$-adjoints preserve all tight strict/oplax $\F$-colimits. \end{teor} \begin{proof} Let $(F,U,\eta,\eps,s,t)$ be a right-semi-lax loose $\F$-adjunction between $\F$-categories $\S$ and $\E$.
 That is, a lax adjunction between the loose parts where $F$ and $U$ are $\F$-functors, $\eta$ is a loose strict/lax $\F$-natural transformation, $\eps$ is strictly $2$-natural and $s$ is the identity.
 Let then $\A$ be a small $\F$-category and consider $\F$-functors $W\:\A\op\to \F$ and $H\:\A\to \S$ such that the strict/oplax $\F$-colimit of $H$ weighted by $W$ exists in $\S$ and is tight.
 Call $C$ such colimit; we want to show that $F$ preserves it.
-By \prox\ref{charactsoplaxFcolimit}, it suffices to consider the universal oplax normal $2$-cocylinder
+By \prox\ref{charactsoplaxFcolimit}, it suffices to consider the universal marked oplax $2$-cocylinder